-Using computer simulation allows reducing time required to choose operational parameters for technological processes such as material drying and the development of specialized software for such purposes.
+Using computer simulations reduces the time required to choose operational parameters for technological processes such as material drying and the development of specialized software for such purposes.

-Computer simulation helps to optimize the removal of the required amount of moisture from the material, thus reducing energy costs.
+Computer simulation helps to optimize the removal of moisture from the material, thus reducing energy costs.

-We simulate the drying process for a various number of heat sources: convective drying, radiation drying, microwave drying, and also depending on the duration of the exposure source — continuous or discrete drying.
+We simulate the drying process for a number of different heat sources: convective drying, radiation drying, microwave drying, and depending on the duration of the exposure source — continuous or discrete drying.

-MEMS integrate miniaturized mechanical structures with electronics to extend the benefits of planar integrated circuit technology to a broader class of systems, involving sensors, actuators, filters, resonators, switches, and wave guides.
-The mechanical structures, such as beams, plates, groves, and diaphragms, implement transduction between energy domains, passive implementations of discrete electrical devices, and conduction paths for electromagnetic radiation.
+MEMS integrate miniaturized mechanical structures with electronics to extend the benefits of planar-integrated circuit technology to a broader class of systems involving sensors, actuators, filters, resonators, switches, and wave guides.
+The mechanical structures provide transduction between energy domains, passive implementations of discrete electrical devices, and conduction paths for electromagnetic radiation.

-The computation of the material stress-strain state allows to set many of its physical properties.
-With the estimated stress strain state information, we can predict how a part or a structure will behave under operating loads.
+The computation of the material stress-strain state allows an observation of its physical properties.
+With the estimated stress-strain state information, we can predict how a part or a structure will behave under operating loads.

 The main objectives of stress-strain state computation are:

-(1) Finding the initial deformation of a tensile load;
+• Finding the initial deformation of a tensile load

-(2) Description of the physical properties of metals on the basis of their strain diagram;
+• Description of the physical properties of metals on the basis of their strain diagram

-(3) Determine how metal quenching affects its physical properties;
+• Determine how metal quenching affects its physical properties

-(4) Determine how phase transformations in steel affect its physical properties;
+• Determine how phase transformations in steel affect its physical properties

-(5) Prediction of the physicochemical component properties on the basis of available experimental data.
+• Prediction of the physicochemical component properties on the basis of available experimental data